-The most common types of CAPTCHAs display a series of distorted letters and numbers.
-The entrant needs to type those letters and numbers into a box before the form will go through successfully.
+The most common CAPTCHAs display a series of distorted letters and numbers.
+The entrant needs to type those letters and numbers into a box before the form will submit successfully.

 In theory, computers can recognize text from images -- but to do so reliably, they have to have a clean, crisp image.

 To make it difficult for computers to read the characters, CAPTCHAs are often distorted or placed on a confusing background pattern so that software programs cannot easily identify the letters and numbers by their shape.

 Instead of strange letters and numbers, some CAPTCHAs ask people to play a game, such as putting all of the moving images of food on a plate (while ignoring other moving images that don't show food).
 This is also a test that is difficult for a computer to pass.

 Why Are CAPTCHAs So Tricky?

-Although they're supposed to be easy for humans to solve, CAPTCHA codes can be very frustrating.
-But there's a good reason why they are not easier.
+Although they're supposed to be easy for humans to solve, CAPTCHA codes can be confusing frustrating.
+However, there's a good reason why they are not easier.

 Blocking cheaters and spammers is a game of cat and mouse; cheaters are always trying to crack CAPTCHAs, and companies are trying to strengthen their security to make them harder to get around (while still letting legitimate entries through).

 Understanding the methods that spammers use to circumvent CAPTCHA sheds light on why those CAPTCHA codes are getting harder to enter.
 Here are some of the most common ones: